zircote/swagger-php/docs/guide/migrating-to-v4.md

         #[OA\PathParameter] string $product_id)
     {
     }
+}
 ```
-Here it avoid having to duplicate details about the `$product_id` parameter and the simple use of the attribute
+Here it avoids having to duplicate details about the `$product_id` parameter and the simple use of the attribute
 will pick up typehints automatically.

 ## The `Attachable` annotation